jelspace/PRECOMPUTED-AI-WEIGHTS/README.md

-AI ASIC FLASH IS POSSIBLE COMBINING INTERNALY FLASH IC WITH ADD LOGIC THAT WILL COMPUTE FOR 1 CLOCK OR FEW CLOCKS ENTIRE MPL NEURAL NET , MEAN ALMOST FLASH COMPUTING OF THE TOKEN FOR ONE CLOCK THIS WAY 200 MILLION TOKEN ARE POSSIBLE AT 200MHZ CLOCK
+AI ASIC FLASH IS POSSIBLE COMBINING INTERNALY FLASH IC WITH ADD LOGIC THAT WILL COMPUTE FOR 1 CLOCK OR FEW CLOCKS ENTIRE MPL NEURAL NET , MEAN ALMOST FLASH COMPUTING OF THE TOKEN FOR ONE CLOCK THIS WAY 200 MILLION TOKENS ARE POSSIBLE AT 200MHZ CLOCK

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!